|

 to the MDT.
 Several synths work well.
 Our favorite sound module

-to use with the MDT is the amazing Yamaha VL70-m with the Patchman
+to use with the MDT is the amazing Yamaha Motif-Rack XS with the 384 voice wind controller library from Patchman

 course there are many other synths and samplers will work if